finianoneill/opioid-prescriber-analysis/README.md

 •	Cleaning of data
 The data was pretty huge which was cleaned on pandas by the dropna function where all the NaN values were dropped.
 •	Storing of the data
-Add – MongoDb, API link.
+The data was stored in a remote MongoDB using Mongo Atlas.
+The

 ### Analysis and Results
 •	Graphs/Results and Analysis
-The data was divided into two parts – “Opioids prescriber analysis” and the “Open payments”.
+The data was divided into three parts – “Opioids prescriber analysis”, "Drug Overdoses from the CDC" and “Open Payments to Opioid Prescribers”.

-Opioids prescriber analysis
+#### Opioids prescriber analysis
 The data explored the Opioids prescriber based on the medicare data from the CMS.

+![Heat Map of Opioid Prescriptions](finian/Images/opioid_prescription_heat_map.png)

+•	There are a number of geographic areas with high opioid prescription patterns, namely: Florida and the Appalachian region.

+### Drug Overdoses from the CDC
-•	The result showed that there were 602,734 opioid overdose deaths in the US in 2016.
+•	The results showed that there were 602,734 opioids overdose deaths in the US in 2016.
 •	The table below clearly shows that total deaths due to opioids overdose is 452,369 in the year 2016 in USA as a whole.
 The total number of deaths was maximum in the New York state (20,733) followed by Maryland (17,918) and North Carolina (16,343).

-![Heat Map of Opioid Prescriptions](finian/Images/opioid_prescription_heat_map.png)

-Open payments:
+### Open payments

-The data was cleaned by the dropna function which dropped all the NaN function.
+•	The data was cleaned by the dropna function which dropped all the NaN function.
-The analysis shows that there are 5 main opioid manufacturers in the data.
+•	The analysis shows that there are 5 main opioid manufacturers in the data.

-State Colorado tops the list of the recipient state
+Colorado tops the list of US states receiving the most payments from pharmaceutical manufacturers.